-The Babel Buster BB3-6101/MX-61 is a gateway used to interface between SNMP and Modbus, and proprietary serial devices.
-The gateway may be used as an SNMP Agent or Modbus TCP client and server.
-Beyond that, the serial port will function according to however you program it using the built-in Script Basic.
+The Babel Buster BB3-6101/MX-61 is a gateway used to interface between SNMP and Modbus devices.
+The gateway may be used as an SNMP Agent, Modbus TCP client and server, and Modbus RTU master or slave.

 The BB3-6101/MX-61 may be thought of as a data server with multiple network ports that have access to the internal database.
 The BB3-6101/MX-61 is not a router - SNMP cannot interact directly with Modbus devices or vice versa.
 Both SNMP and Modbus have access to the internal data objects which are updated according to rules you define.
-Your Script Basic program also has access to the internal data objects, referencing them as "registers".

 The BB3-6101/MX-61 can be thought of as a collection of sensors and actuators.
 The means by which the sensors and actuators interface to hardware will vary by application.
-In the case of the BB3-6101/MX-61, that hardware consists of your proprietary serial device, or one or more Modbus devices which the BB3-6101/MX-61 is set up to automatically interact with, without any constraints on the SNMP side.
+In the case of the BB3-6101/MX-61, that hardware consists of one or more Modbus devices which the BB3-6101/MX-61 is set up to automatically interact with, without any constraints on the SNMP side.

-The intended application for the BB3-6101-V3SP is interfacing a proprietary serial device to the SNMP management system.
-The BB3-6101/MX-61 will interact with the serial device according to however you program it, and store data provided by your program in local registers you assign.
-The SNMP manager may then use the standard SNMP GET to access the content of those data points.
+The most common application for the BB3-6101/MX-61 is interfacing a Modbus RTU device to the SNMP management system.
+The BB3-6101/MX-61 will automatically poll the Modbus RTU device, and store the content if its registers in local registers you assign.
+The SNMP manager may then use the standard SNMP GET to access the content of the Modbus registers.